- alwayson_ddl_executed -

 Recovery Queue

-Amount of log records in the log files of the secondary replica that has not yet been redone.
+Amount of log records in the log files of the secondary replica that

 Secondary replica